 Platypus is a developer tool that creates native Mac applications from command line scripts.
 Such scripts can then run natively as applications via the macOS window environment instead of running through a terminal client.

 Sloth is a Mac application that shows all open files and sockets in use by all running processes on your system.
 This makes it easy to inspect which apps are using which files and sockets.
 It's basically a friendly, exploratory GUI for

 FastDMG is a macOS utility to mount

 .dmg and other disk images quickly, efficiently and without any unneeded nonsense.
 It's a very fast and reliable replacement for Apple's DiskImageMounter.

 Fast native Mac power-user app to quickly find files on entire HFS+/APFS volumes by scanning the file system catalog.
 Do you miss the good ol’ days before Spotlight, when search on the Mac simply scanned the filesystem?
 Yeah, me too.

 Native man page editor for macOS with syntax highlighting and live mandoc syntax validation.
 It also displays a live-updating rendered preview of the man page during editing.

-Phew is an open-source FLIF image viewer for macOS that can open FLIF images, and export them to PNG, TIFF, BMP or as raw pixel data.
+Phew is a FLIF image viewer for macOS that can open FLIF images, and export them to PNG, TIFF, and other formats.
 With the accompanying QuickLook plugin, FLIF images show thumbnails and previews in the Finder and Spotlight just like regular images.

-A set of Mac command line utilities for retrieving, setting, converting and working with Mac OS X icons.
+A set of command line utilities for creating, converting and working with Apple